 Bio:

 Roman Tverdokhlebov (b.
-1987) is an multidisciplinary artist working with ceramics, sculpture, mosaic, and installation.
+1987) is an interdisciplinary artist working with ceramics, sculpture, mosaic, and installation.
 His practice explores themes of digital memory, post-industrial heritage, archaeology, and memetics.

-In 2022, he presented his first solo exhibition, Museum of Post-Apocalyptic Archaeology, at Cube Moscow.
-He has participated in group shows such as Come Back Home at the Institute of Russian Realistic Art and Fixing the Meaning at the Gorky Park Museum with Cube Moscow.
+In 2022, he presented his first solo exhibition, Museum of Post-Apocalyptic Archeology, at Cube Moscow.
+He participated in the 2nd Chuvash Biennale of Contemporary Art, as well as in group exhibitions such as Come Back Home at the Institute of Russian Realist Art and Fixing the Meaning at the Gorky Park Museum in collaboration with Cube Moscow.

-Tverdokhlebov has also contributed to major public art projects as part of artistic collectives, including the ceiling mural at the Lefortovo metro station and the reconstruction of bas-reliefs at the Volga Region pavilion at VDNKh.
+He has contributed to large-scale monumental projects as part of creative teams, including the ceiling painting at the Lefortovo metro station and the restoration of bas-reliefs at the Povolzhye pavilion at VDNH.

-His works are held in private collections and in the collection of the Andrey Voznesensky Museum.
+His works are held in private collections and in the collection of the Andrey Voznesensky Center and Museum.

 Education: